logo for pulau-pangkor.com

 On the way to Tanjong Tualang

 Another option is take the road out of Lumut to Teluk Intan.
 Follow this road for 31km until you reach a junction to Pasir Salak.
-Follow this road until you reach a T-junction and go right to Kampung Gajah, only a few kilometers away.
-The junction to Kampung Gajah leads you over the bridge of the Sungai Perak to Tanjong Tualang.
-You can also make a visit to Pasir Salak which is from here only 2 kilometers away and definitely worth a visit.
+Go left and follow this road until you reach a T-junction and go right to Kampung Gajah.
+After 2 km there's a junction.
+Going straight leads to Pasir Salak, going left leads to a bridge/

 Public Transport